Account Number : 63245268

 Travel insurance

 Travel insurance is compulsory on all our trips for those travelling internationally.
 We require that at a minimum you are covered for medical expenses including emergency repatriation.
 If you are travelling within your home country or region please confirm before travel that you are entitled to access the public medical system easily should an accident occur.
 We strongly recommend all travellers have a policy that also covers personal liability, cancellation, curtailment and loss of luggage or personal effects.
-For international trips, you will not be permitted to join the group until evidence of travel insurance and the insurance company's 24-hour emergency contact number has been sighted by your leader.
+For international trips, you will not be permitted to join the group until evidence of travel insurance and the insurance company's 24-hour emergency contact number has been sighted by your group leader or local representative.

 For assistance with travel insurance or other services, please visit the link below: